raheelam98/PowerBI/7_Cards_and_Filters.md

 ### **8. Filters on Page**
 Applies filter to all visuals within the current page.

+**Create Pie Chart, Stack Column Chart and Slicer**
+- Same steps as above in Filters on Visuals

+**Apply Filter on Page**
+- **Filter**
-- **Filter → Filter on this page → Sub-Category → Type:** Basic Filter → Select options
+  - Filter on this page → Sub-Category
+  - Filter Type → Basic Filter
+  - Search → Select options

 - Affects: Pie Chart, Stacked Column Chart, Table, and Slicer.

 ---